What is a firearm?

 (b) have and possess in his place of business by a merchant

 as you can see by their wording, they do not contain the

 "have and carry concealed" provision or the "when

 proper cause exist."
-They limit where you can "possess" your
+They limit where and how you can "possess" your

 you have to apply for each so if you want to have a handgun